 As a planner interested in establishing strategic advantages, one of the first things to get done is an assessment of readiness.
 A good risk assessment helps reduce the need for crisis management.
 The risk-list can be very basic set of public responsibilies – fire response is the classic example of a known probability.
-Responding to the unknown on the other hand, is a difficult policy to establish – stop and fisk comes to mind as a police power.
+Responding to the unknown on the other hand, is a difficult policy to establish – stop and fisk comes to mind when a police power clashes with an unknown probability.
 Setting aside a resource that may never be used or using one without legitimacy weakens the public power to protect its citizens.
-To put the “unknown” into perspective organize your thinking with four components in mind.
+To put the “unknown” into perspective I organize my thinking with four components in mind.

-It matters little if your one family or the president of a large company or a nation.
+It matters little if you are one family or the president of a large company or a nation.
 You can do a risk assessment, outline actions that reduce them, consider what needs to be insured and how each risk is shared in your community, region or world.

 |Risk Assessment||Reducing Risk||Insurance||Risk Transfer|